 In June 2017, MassMutual contributed certain intellectual property, with no carrying value, in an affiliated transaction with IRLLC, a wholly-owned subsidiary of MassMutual, and therefore, no gain or loss was recognized on the transaction.
-In June 2017, MassMutual became party to an agreement with MassMutual Intellectual Property LLC (MMIP) effective June 30, 2017 that gave MassMutual the right to use certain intellectual property in the operation of its business.
-In 2017, MassMutual incurred an expense of \$26 million for these rights.
+In June 2017, MassMutual became party to an agreement with MMIP effective June 30, 2017 that gave MassMutual the right to use certain intellectual property in the operation of its business.
+MassMutual incurred an expense of \$56 million in 2018 and \$26 million in 2017 for these rights.

-In 2017, MassMutual contributed its ownership in certain partnerships and LLCs with a carrying value of approximately \$743 million to IRLLC in an affiliated transaction and therefore no gain or loss was recognized on the transaction.
+In June 2017, MassMutual contributed its ownership in certain partnerships and LLCs with a carrying value of approximately \$743 million to IRLLC in an affiliated transaction and therefore no gain or loss was recognized on the transaction.